SCallerio/MPDBlog/_posts/2025-08-10-holistic-mpd-vaca-muerta.md

       alt="Connection SBP and ESD Trend"
       style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: auto;">
 </picture>
-*<small>Fig. 3 &mdash; Connections (CNX) Surface Back-Pressure (SBP) and Equivalent Static Density (ESD) for Pressure Trapping MPD Application (Callerio et al., 2025).
+*<small>Fig. 3 &mdash; Connections (CNX) Surface Back-Pressure (SBP), Equivalent Static Density (ESD), and maximum Connection Gas Flow-Rate for Pressure Trapping MPD Application (Callerio et al., 2025).
-The left plot is showing the SBP and ESD values for 4 similar wells, where each line represents one well, whereas the right plot is showing the mean values plus the 95% confidence interval for these.
+The left plot shows the SBP, ESD and Gas-Out values versus Depth for 4 similar wells, where each line represents one well, whereas the right plot shows the mean values plus the 95% confidence interval for these.
-Two distinctive peaks can be observed in both values, which correspond to the transition between Quintuco and VM (Pre-Q), and further down the transition into VM.
-The mean values show an average reduction of ~75 g/L (300 psi) of the measured influx pressure.<br /></small>*
+Two distinctive peaks can be observed in the trend lines, which correspond to the transition between Quintuco and VM (Pre-Q), and further down the transition into VM.
+The mean values show an average reduction of ~60 g/L (300 psi) of the measured pore pressure.<br /></small>*
 ## A Paradigm Shift in Tripping and Rollovers

 Perhaps the most significant efficiency gains were realized during tripping operations.
 Conventionally, tripping out of a long horizontal requires a full wellbore displacement with a heavy kill mud (KM) (Fig. 4)—a time-consuming process that risks formation damage and losses.